 The Kaul award recognizes Bell and Synakowski for novel measurements of the dynamics of hot ionized gases, or plasmas, which will someday serve as fuel for the production of electricity in fusion power plants.
 By modifying the flow of plasma confined by magnetic fields, they found that the efficiency of the magnetic field in confining the plasma's heat can be altered and lence, the underlying cause of heat loss from improved.
-Such flows From left are Kaul recipients Ronald Bell and Edmund Synakowski and PPPL act on plasma turbu- Distinguished Engineering Fellow Charles Neumeyer.
-Francis "Rip" Perkins (pictured on page 3) received the PPPL Distinguished Research Fellow award via videoconference.
-Perkins is on long-term assignment at General Atomics. dation supplemented these plasmas.
+Such flows act on plasma turbulence, the underlying cause of heat loss from these plasmas.
 The work suggests that generating plasma flows in a fusion reactor might increase the reactor efficiency, thus reducing its cost and size.